Unregulated Irish pension

 As pressure mounted from the UK investors, some of which had been experiencing interest defaults from June 2019 and capital defaults as far back as 2018, the German Property group filed for bankruptcy in July 2020.
 The bankruptcy proceedings were opened in the Bremen Court in October 2020 with liabilities estimated at €1 billion.

-If you believe you have been mis-sold a financial product and suffered financial losses arising from negligent advice, please contact our Professional Negligence Team today at Coleman Legal to discuss if you have a potential legal action.
+Coleman Legal LLP is assisting investors in this investment scheme to explore their legal options.
+Our dedicated team has extensive experience in claims relating to professional negligence across various industries, and we are ready to advise and assist you with your case.
+If you believe you have been mis-sold a financial product and suffered financial losses arising from negligent advice, please contact our Professional Negligence Team today at Coleman Legal LLP to discuss if you have a potential legal action.

 84 Talbot Street, Dublin 1